dsd-sztaki-hu/iLOC/README.md

 }
 ```
 ## Examples using iLOC

+You can try the SPARQL queries using the sample data in file oloud-indoorentities_v9.ttl.

 ### Simple navigation based on the building structure

 The first option is based on the structure of the building (and based on the iloc:isPartOf property) and provides simple instructions like